pinterf/RemoveDirt/README.md

 Port of classic RemoveDirt 0.9 to Avisynth v2.6 interface (x86/x64), adding new color spaces, bugfixes by Ferenc Pintér.

+VapourSynth support (API 4) from v1.0

 Functions in plugin: RestoreMotionBlocks and SCSelect.

 For Linux build instructions see bottom of readme.

-Note: Previous v0.9 DLL versions named differently (RemoveDirtT.DLL, RemoveDirtSSE2.DLL) should be deleted from your plugin folder.
+Note: Previous historical Avisynth v0.9 DLL versions named differently (RemoveDirtT.DLL, RemoveDirtSSE2.DLL) should be deleted from your plugin folder.

 Links
 -----